yTpVirus/MWS/README.md

 sometimes it will leave some "false" and "," inside of the parameters cuz i dont understand too much how regex works.

 # ---HOW TO USE---
-it runs in node.js
+it runs in node.js.
-you will need the nodemon package to run an internal server -- after you install nodemon, all you need is to run "npm run start" command and it will start scraping. i want to provide more updates for this archive and maybe turn it into an app.
+you will need the nodemon package to run an internal server. after you install nodemon, all you need is to run "npm run start" command and it will start scraping. i want to provide more updates for this archive and maybe turn it into an app.
----